Published:

 4. Monsieur Truffe

 Sitting at the pointy end of our list of the best Australian chocolate brands is Monsieur Truffe.
-This chocolate company began as a one-man operation back in 2006, exclusively serving Melbourne’s Prahran market, but jump ahead a few years and Monsieur Truffe is bigger and better than ever before, with a factory, online store, and a number of International Chocolate Awards winning bars under its belt, including;
+This chocolate company began as a one-man operation back in 2006, exclusively serving Melbourne’s Prahran market, but jumped ahead a few years, and Monsieur Truffe is bigger and better than ever before, with a factory, online store, and several International Chocolate Awards winning bars under its belt, including;

-Between the organic ingredients, sustainable packaging, tremendous variety, and award-winning flavours there’s a reason we love this artisanal Australian chocolate brand.
+Between the organic ingredients, sustainable packaging, tremendous variety, and award-winning flavours, we love this artisanal Australian chocolate brand.

 Address: 351 Lygon St, Brunswick East VIC 3057